vast-community-hub/tensorflow-vast/README.md

 ## Acknowledgments

-- [gera](https://github.com/gerasdf) for all his work on [the original code for Cuis Smalltalk](https://github.com/Cuis-Smalltalk/Machine-Learning) as well as for the port to VASmalltalk.
+- [gera](https://github.com/gerasdf) for all his work on [the original code for Cuis Smalltalk](https://github.com/Cuis-Smalltalk/Machine-Learning) as well as for the port to VA Smalltalk.
 - Github repository layout was generated with [Ba-St Github-setup project](https://github.com/ba-st/GitHub-setup).